andrew/ultimate-awesome/README.md

 - [awesome-funkin-resources](https://github.com/FunkinCrew/awesome-funkin-resources) - Community curated resources for Friday Night Funkin'.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
+- [bevy_awesome_prod](https://github.com/ThierryBerger/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-yolov8-models](https://github.com/keremberke/awesome-yolov8-models) - Easy-to-use finetuned YOLOv8 models.